hangxie/parquet-tools/USAGE.md

 * JSON: you can refer to [sample in this repo](https://github.com/hangxie/parquet-tools/blob/main/cmd/testdata/json.schema).
 * JSONL: use same schema as JSON format.

+You cannot import INT96 data at this moment, more details can be found at https://github.com/hangxie/parquet-tools/issues/149.

 #### Import from CSV

 ```bash